-Factor 3: Nature and Importance of the Activity or Service Provided by the Program health and groundwater quality and provides a means to enforce those requirements.
+Factor 3: Nature and Importance of the Activity or Service Provided by the Program

+The permitting activity is deemed by the GWQB to be "important" to NMED, the impacted community, and the State of New Mexico.
+The permitting activity is important to NMED because the permit establishes site-specific requirements that must be met to ensure protection of public health and groundwater quality and provides a means to enforce those requirements.
 The permitting activity is important to the impacted community because poorly operated waste treatment facilities have the potential to pose a public nuisance and adversely affect the quality of life of people living in the vicinity of the facility.
 The permitting activity is important to the State of New Mexico because establishment of effective permits ensures that discharges will not impact the State's limited groundwater resources and that waste disposal is conducted in a consistent manner throughout the State.